cmu-sei/gbtl/README.md

 ## Building

+Currently, there are two different GraphBLAS backends implemented: A CPU backend, which is named sequential, and a GPU backend, which is implemented on top of CUSP, called cusp_gpu.

 Since the code is heavily templated, it is a header only library.
-However, compiling the demo programs and unit tests can be done as follows.
+However, to compile the demo programs and unit tests first cd to the src directory.

-Currently, there are two different GraphBLAS backends implemented: A CPU backend, which is named sequential, and a GPU backend, which is implemented on top of CUSP, called cusp_gpu.
+$ cd src

 ### Autotools configuration

-The first step is to configure the initial build system using autotools.
+Configure the initial build system using autotools.
 To do this, run:

 $ ./autogen.sh